 Evanthia Diamanti-Kandarakis

-Evanthia is Professor at the University of Athens Medical School and Director of the Endocrinology and Diabetes Department at the Hygeia Hospital, Athens, Greece.
+Evanthia is Professor at the University of Athens Medical School and Director of the Endocrinology and Diabetes Department at the Hygeia Hospital.
+Athens.
+Greece.

+What drew you to endocrinology?

 I was attracted to our field by the demanding scientific nature of endocrinology, and the expanding therapeutic options for my patients.
+Have you met obstacles related to your gender?

 As they say: 'It is hard to be a woman; you must think like a man, act like a lady, look like a young girl and work like a horse!'
 Gender is a hidden obstacle that becomes more evident as a woman's academic targets and achievements are rising.
 The only way to overcome it is to be yourself, by sustaining scientific targets without compromising ethics.
+What has been your greatest achievement?

 I feel that this has been the bi-directional learning process between my students and myself.
 'We need to publicise and reward the achievements of women endocrinologists around the globe.
-An organisation such as ESE is well placed to do this'
+An organisation such as ESE is well placed to do this' Have the issues facing women changed since you started work?
 Regarding academic opportunities, things are slowly improving.
+What will help more women to reach the top?

 We need to publicise and reward the achievements of women endocrinologists around the globe.
 An organisation such as ESE is well placed to do this.
 It is important to create opportunities for the young women endocrinologists to work more closely with top women endocrinologists (teachers, researchers and clinicians), in order to develop the right role models to follow.
+How can ESE help?

 ESE could support the creation of a European group for women in endocrinology, which should actively encourage hands-on education, including the teaching of endocrine nurses, by creating qualitative standards with objective criteria.
+What are your top tips for young women today?